 1) The Formulation stage is responsible for proposing the project, which acquires or generates, manages or supports exploitation of data or information and then gaining approval and resources to carry out that activity.

 2) The Implementation stage is responsible for preparing to carry out the activity.
-The project develops (or updates) systems (hardware, software and processes to meet the needs of the proposed activity.
+The project develops (or updates) systems (hardware, software, data and processes to meet the needs of the proposed activity.

 3) The Operation stage is responsible for carrying out the activity to acquire or generate, manage, and support exploitation of data or information from this activity